-You’ll likely be capturing all kinds of beautiful and memorable photographs of your child at play, even if they’re doing something silly yet amusing.
+You’ll likely be capturing all kinds of beautiful and memorable photographs such as fall minis of your child at play, even if they’re doing something silly yet amusing.
 Did you know that websites like Shutterfly can get used to creating high-quality photo books?

 When your child has grown up to a point where they are becoming young adults, it’s nice to have a flick through those photo books and remember what life used to be like in their early years.

 One of the most fun yet memorable ways to forever remember your child as a baby is to have their footprints cast.
 There are many options for doing that.
 It’s a fun thing to do for both you and your newborn.